South Atlantic Water Science Center - North Carolina Office

 Online: September 14, 2009 to September 16, 2009

-The USGS North Carolina Water Science Center is pleased to release the North Carolina Hydrologic Alert System (NC-HAS).
+The USGS South Atlantic Water Science Center - North Carolina is pleased to release the North Carolina Hydrologic Alert System (NC-HAS).

 NC-HAS provides real-time email or text message alert notifications when user-specified thresholds are met at USGS data-collection sites in North Carolina.
 NC-HAS is a customizable system provided free to everyone.
 You can receive email or text message notifications when the river stage or streamflow either exceeds or falls below your specified threshold at your site of choice.
 Likewise, alerts can be established for cumulative 1-, 2-, 4-, 6-, or 12-hour precipitation amounts.